-Check out these business information newsletters you can send to subscribers to educate them about your business and your brand.
+Check out these business information newsletter ideas you can send subscribers to educate them about your business and brand.

 14. Share Your Company Story

-In this email newsletter example from CharityWater.org, they tell the story of how their non-profit organization got started with just a little idea among friends and how it grew into what it is today.
+This email newsletter example from CharityWater.org tells how their non-profit organization started with a little idea among friends and how it grew into what it is today.

-A personal, relatable story like this helps readers connect to the organization in a more meaningful way.
+A personal, relatable story like this helps readers connect to the organization more meaningfully.

-This idea doesn’t only work for non-profits though.
-You can share the story of how your business started and why you do what you do to connect with your subscribers as well.
+This newsletter idea doesn’t only work for non-profits.
+You can share the story of how your business started and why you do what you do to connect with your subscribers.